ying-tang/help-documentation/_keystone/oidc-federation.md

       +------------+----------------------------------+
 ```

-5. Perform `user list` command using the token just generated.
+Perform `user list` command using the token just generated.

 ```
-openstack --os-auth-type v3token --os-token <token id from previous request> --os-project-name <project-name> --os-project-domain-name
+openstack --os-auth-type v3token --os-token <token id from previous request> --os-project-name <project-name> --os-project-domain-name Default user list
 ```

-**Default user list**

 **NOTE:**
-Client ID and Secret can be passed as parameters in the OpenStack CLI instead of saving it in the `rc` file, using
+Client ID and Secret can be passed as parameters in the OpenStack CLI instead of saving it in the `rc` file by using the parameters --os-client-secret and --os-client-id

+## <a name="upgrade_package"></a>Upgrading python-openstackclient version
+Run the following commands:

 ```
---os-client-secret --os-client-id
+  sudo su
+  pip install python-openstackclient --upgrade
 ```

 ## <a name="additional_notes"></a>Additional Notes